anabeen/Anabeen/README.md

 ### Hi there 👋

 I am Software Engineer.
-I am currently focusing my projects on web and application development.
+I am currently focusing my projects on python, machine learning, web and application development.

 Current Projects I am working on:
+- Using ChatGPT to translate text
+- Using machine learning to tackle forex trading strategy
 - Event Hub: A website where people can see events, create events and join them.  https://github.com/anabeen/EventHub
 - Personal Portfolio: A website that shows all my portfolio. https://github.com/anabeen/Nabeen